ismaiel54/fault-tolerant-trading-pipeline/README.md

 # Fault-Tolerant Trading Pipeline

-A production-quality distributed trading pipeline built with Go, featuring 4 microservices with gRPC communication, health checks, and graceful shutdown.
+Distributed trading pipeline built with Go.
+Four microservices using gRPC for communication, with health checks and graceful shutdown.

 ## Architecture